 His menu is full of everything the Gusto's name implies, tantalizing gourmet pastas and handcrafted pizzas, perfect for a family-style type of meal.

 Before diving into the carbs one must indulge in Gusto's specialty meats and cheeses found on their antipasto Piatto del Salumiere dish.
-Several imported meats including mortadella, prosciutto and salami are scattered charcuterie style with Italian cheeses, Mediterranean olives and a sweet Chianti jelly.
+Several imported meats including mortadella, prosciutto and salami are scattered charcuterie style with Italian cheeses, Mediterranean olives and a sweet fig jam.
 The truffle cheese in particular is to die for!

 The best part about all of their pizza pies is the crust!
 The key to their thin yet fluffy crust lies within the organic flour imported from Mulino Sobrino, Italy.
 Once you have tried it you will realize it was definitely worth the trek overseas.